MEALS to YOU Information

 In a safe and caring environment, Early County School System will provide engaging and challenging educational opportunities to equip students for success.

 Everyone Committed to Student Success

 To All ECSS Family, Friends, and Community:

 As we continue to monitor and navigate these very turbulent waters, know how very proud I am to be a Bobcat.
-As is Early County’s tradition, we are stepping up to help out and to provide support for each other during this difficult time.
-As we are learning about more positive Coronavirus tests and that members of our staff, student body, and community have been tested and are awaiting results, we continue to band together and stand ready to help in any way possible.
+As is Early County’s tradition, we are stepping up to help out and to provide support for each other during this difficult time, and we continue to band together and stand ready to help in any way possible.
 Be assured that we are here – either back in our offices or in our homes at our work stations doing the very best we can to prepare for our precious students.

 I personally want to thank all family, friends, and co-workers who have reached out to me during my family’s quarantine period.
 We will come out stronger and better than ever!
-I encourage you to please continue to limit your social activities, practice social distancing, wash your hands, and protect the elderly as well as people with chronic health conditions in the days and weeks ahead.
+I encourage you to please continue to limit your social activities, practice social distancing, wash your hands, wear your masks, and protect the elderly as well as people with chronic health conditions in the days and weeks ahead.
 If I may be of service, please do not hesitate to contact me.

 11927 Columbia Street ~ Blakely, Georgia 39823 ~ Phone: (229)723-4337 ~ Fax: (229)723-8183